You can reduce your business waste through a free waste assessment to help you identify simple actions and innovative solutions.

 How does the program work?

-Joining is easy and it's free for any business, event and market in the Byron Shire.
+Joining is easy and it's free for any food business, event and market in the Byron Shire.
 Once you have joined, the team will get in contact with you to help you remove the six key single-use plastic items.
 The program is hands on and the team will work directly with every member.

 We recognise and promote all members and their achievements and those who complete all identified actions become "Plastic Free Champions.'